 - What documentation you can provide in support of your medical condition

-If you are having difficulty filing a claim, anticipate difficulty filing a claim, have been denied for a claim, or want to learn more about the claims process, a lawyer may be able to assist you.
+If you are having difficulty filing a claim, anticipate difficulty filing a claim, have been denied benefits, or want to learn more about the claims process, a lawyer may be able to assist you.

 A Lawyer Can Represent You Through the Application Process

-- They are familiar with the process of applying for SSDI and SSI benefits
+- They are familiar with the process of applying for SSDI and SSI benefits.

-- They may be able to understand and explain wording that could be confusing or easily misconstrued
+- They may be able to understand and explain wording that could be confusing or easily misconstrued.

 - Correspond directly with the SSA and other relevant agencies as your direct representative